DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-03-adding-claims-in-support-on-behalf-of-schools.md

 We paginate the list if the claim list contains more than 25 claims.

-We show a success message above the page heading when a claim is added.
+When a user adds a claim, we show a success message above the page heading.

 Before adding a claim, users must add at least one mentor to the services.
-If they have not added any mentors, we hide the ‘Add claim’ button show a message:
+If they have not added any mentors, we hide the ‘Add claim’ button and show a message:

 > You need to add a mentor before creating a claim.